Ionaru/Nations/README.md

 ###To-do:
 Higher on the list means higher priority

+- Disable pvp between players from the same nation
+- Give players in a nation certain traits
+- Disable nation 'jumping' (Admin command should be able to change a player's nation directly)
-- Additional nation info in-game
+- Set nation spawn (admin command)
 - Create config.yml with plugin-options
-- Set nation spawn (admin command)
+- More admin commands
 - Teleport command to nation capital for players (only in their active nation)
-- Disable pvp between players from the same nation
-- Give players in a nation certain traits
+- Additional nation info in-game
 - Nation name under holo-nametag.
 Alternatively: Nation tag + color in nametag
 - Settlements (Will be specified at a later date)
 - Everything else